cambridge-ceu/GitHub-matters/docs/NOTES.md

 ```
 and the executables will be put to ~/bin.

+## A landing page

+This is possible for two cases:

+- **User**.
+Create a repository named as <GitHub-user-name> with a README.md.
+- **Organisation**.
+Create a repositoriy named as .github with a profile/README.md.

+In both cases, public access should be allowed.

 ## GitHub pages

 This section involves `npm` which is described below.